mikes802/Marketing-Analytics-Case-Study/README.md

 | 9      | You've watched 4 Foreign films.
 That's 2 more than   the DVD Rental Co average and puts you in the top 10% of Foreign Gurus!           | … | You've watched 4 Travel films, making up 17% of   your entire viewing history!    | …   | HENRY BERRY      | You've watched 3 films featuring HENRY BERRY!
 Here   are some other films HENRY stars in that might interest you!         | …   | SPY MILE              |
 | 10     | You've watched 4 Documentary films.
 That's   2 more than the DVD Rental Co average and puts you in the top 11% of   Documentary Gurus! | … | You've watched 4 Games films, making up 16%   of your entire viewing history!     | …   | KARL BERRY       | You've watched 4 films featuring KARL   BERRY!
 Here are some other films KARL stars in that might interest you!           | …   | HIGHBALL POTTER       |

+## Final Table
 ![image](https://user-images.githubusercontent.com/99853599/165386314-b6e59bbb-5091-4bd3-bcc6-406b81b7ac44.png)

-### Last but not least
-The business requirements also state that any customers in the table who don't generate any recommended movies must be flagged.
+Last but not least, the business requirements also state that any customers in the table who don't generate any recommended movies must be flagged.
 I will drop the last query into a table and then create this flag.
 From the output, all of the customers seem to have recommendations.
 ```
 DROP TABLE IF EXISTS final_table;
 CREATE TEMP TABLE final_table AS